brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

 ## <a name="streaming-to-kafka"></a>Streaming Scoring: Kafka
 Kafka provides a fantastic way to stream data into and out of models.
-It is also useful for handling communication between models in FastScore for modular data processing and inference.
+It is also useful for handling communication between models in ModelOp Center for modular data processing and inference.

 For this example, we are going to have the model loop over a data file to mimic an incoming data stream.
 This pattern is useful for testing, but not recommended for Production and higher-level environments.
 In the stream descriptor, you will notice that we set `Loop` to `True` to initiate the looping behavior.